elieobeid7/jokerleb/README.md

 3. ionic platform add android/ios
 4. ionic build android/ios --prod

-- Note:To control the animation in the app(if it exists) their will be one of this two ways:
+- Note: To control the animation in the app(if it exists) their will be one of this two ways:

 1. There's a checkbox in the setting to on/off the animations in the app.